-Mastic gum is a resin (the gummy exudate) secreted by the tree Pistacia lentiscus that grows mainly on the Greek island of Chios.
-This tree is also known as Chios mastic and the resin of this tree has been used by the people of the Mediterranean and North African region for centuries to treat ailments of the stomach and mouth, fungal infections, respiratory problems, and even bad breath.
-Mastic gum is now being considered for its ability to treat gastritis, stomach ulcers, acid reflux, and inflammatory bowel disease.
+Mastic gum is a resin secreted by the tree Pistacia lentiscus that grows mainly on the Greek island of Chios.
+This tree is also known as Chios mastic.
+The resin of this tree has been used by the people of the Mediterranean and North African region for centuries to treat ailments of the stomach and mouth, fungal infections, respiratory problems, and even bad breath.
+Mastic gum is now being considered by researchers for its ability to treat gastritis, stomach ulcers, acid reflux, and inflammatory bowel disease.

 What Does Research Say About Mastic Gum?

-In a double-blind controlled clinical trial of mastic gum in patients with duodenal ulcer, researchers found that mastic gum had an ulcer-healing effect and was well tolerated without any side effects.
+In a double-blind controlled clinical trial of mastic gum in patients with duodenal ulcer, researchers found that it had an ulcer-healing effect and was well tolerated without any side effects.

 In a study involving 148 patients with functional dyspepsia, researchers from the Chios Island found that mastic gum significantly improved symptoms.
-Another study found that mastic gum influenced the growth of Helicobacter pylori which has been implicated as the root cause of acid reflux.
+Another study found that it influenced the growth of Helicobacter pylori which has been implicated as the root cause of acid reflux.
 Overgrowth of H. pylori causes inefficient indigestion.
-This may in turn give rise to a variety of chronic health conditions, including GERD (Gastroesophageal reflux disease).
+This, in turn, may give rise to a variety of chronic health conditions, including GERD (Gastroesophageal reflux disease).
 H. pylori infection can also cause stomach ulcers.

-Another study, which has assessed the liver-protective effects of mastic gum showed that mastic gum was able to significantly decrease total serum cholesterol, SGOT, and SGPT levels.
+Another study, which has assessed the liver-protective effects of mastic gum showed that it was able to significantly decrease total serum cholesterol, SGOT, and SGPT levels.

 How Does Mastic Gum Work For Acid Reflux?